SEAN MCDOWELL BLOG

 First, have you determined in your heart how you will respond to peer pressure to drink alcohol?
 Most of you have already faced this to some degree, but the stakes change when no parents are there to check on you at night or wake you up in the morning.

 In his book University of Destruction, former tennis star David Wheaton shares about how his world came crashing down his first few weeks at Stanford.
-The rampant sexuality, widespread drunkenness, and attacks by his professors on his faith were too much for him to handle.
-He said, “I would soon find out that an excellent upbringing coupled with academic and athletic success was no match for the maelstrom called college.
-The waters were baited, the sharks were circling…spiritual shipwreck loomed” (p.
-10).
+The rampant sexuality, widespread drunkenness, and attacks by his professors on his faith were too much for him to handle, and his faith shipwrecked.

 2. Standing for Truth